 6-2.1.1.4 Attached Duplexes.

-Attached duplexes are multi-family housing units, having separate dwelling entrances, with the dwelling units alternating 1-hour fire resistive partition and 2-hour fire wall (such walls are designed and constructed to maintain its structural integrity independent of the unit on the opposite side of the wall) between dwelling units in the building.
+Attached duplexes are multi-family housing units, having separate dwelling entrances, with the dwelling units alternating 1-hour fire resistive partition and 2-hour fire area separation walls (party/firewalls) such that each unit is considered a separate building.
+These wall systems are specially developed to protect the occupants of the attached residences.
+These walls are structurally independent, continuous from the foundation to the underside of the roof sheathing (or continue through the roof to form a parapet) and the wall must be designed to allow collapse of the construction on the fire side without collapse of the adjacent separation wall between dwelling units in the building.
 See Figure 6-4.